GolsaHeidari/golsaheidari.github.io/contents/publications.md

 - <strong>How to Discover a Semantic Web Service by Knowing Its Functionality Parameters.</strong> 2nd International Conference on Software Technology and Engineering, USA.
 <a href="https://ieeexplore.ieee.org/document/5608824" target="_blank" rel="noopener noreferrer">[Paper]</a>

+- <strong>Using Brain-Computer Interfaces System for Quality of Life.</strong> 46th National and 15th International Conference of the Indian Academy of Applied Psychology · Feb 6, 2011.

   </div>